gal-legos/HHA504_mysql_vm_vs_managed/docs/set_up_notes_vm.md

 <img src="/screenshots/vm_demo/install_sql_nano.png" alt="install_vm" width="350">

-###### Used to install packages into the SSH terminal that will be used for the assingment.
+###### Used to install packages into the SSH terminal that will be used for the assignment.
 Nano was included in this installation to troubleshoot a previous configuration issue that I ran into